V-Dev-arch/Astra-Tv-Browser-Homepage-/README.md

   <img src="https://files.catbox.moe/f78wd1.jpg" width="600">
 </p>

-Astra TV Browser Homepage does not collect, store, or share any personal user data.
+Astra TV Browser Homepage does not collect personal data.
-All user settings and tiles are saved locally on the user’s device only.
+All settings are stored locally in your browser.
-No backend server or tracking system is used in this project.
+No tracking or analytics are used.
-External links and services are opened directly by the user’s browser.
+External websites follow their own policies.
-❌ NO COPYRIGHT INTENDED ❌
+Users control and can clear their own stored data anytime.